Housing Accords and Special Housing Areas Act update

 This meant that Council had not properly considered all five factors properly.
 It had considered one factor in detail (the purpose of the Act), and had used this to give less attention to the other factors.

-Decision-makers are required to assess the matters listed under s 34 uninfluenced by the purpose of the Act, before standing back and looking at the overall balance.
+Decision-makers are required to assess the matters listed under section 34 uninfluenced by the purpose of the Act, before standing back and looking at the overall balance.

 In other words, a council should independently assess each matter first and then weigh them in that order to reach a decision.
-The matters cannot have been weighed appropriately if s 34(1)(a) was used to neutralise the matters in
+The matters cannot have been weighed appropriately if section 34(1)(a) was used to neutralise the matters in sections 34(1)(b)-(e).

-Failing to sufficiently consider the required factors before weighing themwas a significant error as the correct application of s 34 could have resulted in a different outcome to the application.
+Failing to sufficiently consider the required factors before weighing themwas a significant error as the correct application of section 34 could have resulted in a different outcome to the application.

 The Court ordered the Council to reconsider the application.
 The Court did not believe that it was necessary to appoint independent commissioners to conduct the review, but Council was encouraged to consider councillors’ ability to bring an open mind to the decision due to the possibility of apparent bias following the proceedings.